Loading...

 Infant feeding difficulties are some of the most common causes of referrals to general paediatrics.
 At RHCYP, general paediatricians and dieticians work closely together in the management of infants with feeding difficulties.
 For dietetic issues, the Paediatric Dietetic page on RefHelp has lots of information about referrals to their service, as well as useful resources and advice for specific dietary issues.
-Of note, all infants started on a cow’s milk free diet should be supported by a dietitian.
+Information and advice for infants and children with suspected CMPA can be found here: Cow’s Milk Protein Allergy (CMPA) – RefHelp

 Assessing feeding difficulties in primary care